CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 46.6.sec=Where the Commission considers the authorisation unjustified, it shall be withdrawn by the {_market_surveillance_authority} of the Member State concerned.

-46.7.sec=For high-{_risk} {_AI_systems} related to products covered by Union harmonisation legislation listed in Section A of Annex I, only the derogations from the {_conformity_assessment} established in that Union harmonisation legislation shall apply.
+46.7.sec=For high-{_risk} {_AI_systems} related to products covered by Union harmonisation legislation listed in Section A of Annex {Annex.I.Xnum}, only the derogations from the {_conformity_assessment} established in that Union harmonisation legislation shall apply.

 46.=[G/Z/ol/s7]